Sam Donaldson: Personal life

 Donaldson's marriage to Jan Smith ended in divorce in 2014.

 Donaldson has been married to Sandra Martorelli Donaldson since December 2014.
 They live in Albuquerque, New Mexico.

 Donaldson has four children from previous marriages: Samuel III, Jennifer, Thomas, and Robert Donaldson.

 In 1995, Donaldson had a melanoma removed from a lymph node.
 Since then, he has been an active supporter of cancer research.

 Donaldson operates a family cattle ranch in Lincoln County, New Mexico.
 On July 5, 2004, three members of the ranch foreman's family were found murdered.
-Cody Posey, a 14-year-old and sole remaining survivor of the family, was arrested and charged with the murders and subsequently convicted and sentenced to juvenile detention until age 21.
-On October 8, 2010, Posey was released.
+Cody Posey, a 14-year-old and sole remaining survivor of the family, was arrested and charged with the murders, faced a life sentence, but was given a chance at rehabilitation, convicted and sentenced to juvenile detention until age 21.
+While in custody, Posey completed his high school degree and almost two years of college credits.
+Posey, who had suffered years of verbal and physical abuse, was released the day before 21st birthday in October 2010.

 Donaldson appears in the 2008 political documentary about Lee Atwater, entitled Boogie Man: The Lee Atwater Story.
 In the film, he says, "An operative never comes and says, 'here is a story I'd like you to run for me, but just in private conversation, did you know this about so and so, we're still checking it mind you, but, but it's probably going to turn out to be true.'
 Well, you don't want to be beaten by your competition and wait until they announce it.
 They put it on the conveyor belt and you just run it out."

 Donaldson is a past member of the board of directors of the Library of American Broadcasting, the American Academy of Achievement boards; the past president of the advisory board of the Woodrow Wilson International Center for Scholars; and chairman emeritus of the advisory board of the H. Lee Moffitt Cancer Center in Tampa, Florida.
 He is currently a member of the Board of New Mexico First, the State's bi-partisan booster organization, and the Ford Theater Advisory Council.

 On December 1, 2012, Donaldson was arrested for driving under the influence of alcohol in Lewes, Delaware.
 Charges were dropped on Friday, November 8, 2013, by a Delaware judge, citing lack of probable cause for the arrest.